afirme-shieldgate/afirme-shieldgate-ios/README.md

 ### Building and Running the PaymentSwift

-Before you can run the PaymentStore application, you need to provide it with your APP_CODE, APP_SECRET_KEY and a sample backend.

 Antes de poder ejecutar la aplicación PaymentStore, debe proporcionarle su APP_CODE, APP_SECRET_KEY y un backend de muestra.